-CHAPTER FOUR

-DATA PRESENTATION AND ANALYSIS
+CHAPTER FOUR DATA PRESENTATION AND ANALYSIS

-The purpose of this study was to establish the challenges faced by teachers and students in the use of instructional technologies in teaching and learning process in selected secondary schools (Pilkington college muguluka and Nyanza international high school).
+The purpose of this study was to establish the challenges faced by teachers and students in the use of instructional technologies in teaching and learning process in selected secondary schools.
 More specifically, the study was:

-- i) To investigate the type of instructional technologies used in the teaching and learning processes, - ii) To examine factors which influence the effective use of instructional technologies in teaching and learning processes? - iii) To establish the challenges both teachers and students face in coping up with the use of various instructional technologies in teaching and learning processes.
+To investigate the type of instructional technologies used in the teaching and learning processes,

+To examine factors which influence the effective use of instructional technologies in teaching and learning processes?

+To establish the challenges both teachers and students face in coping up with the use of various instructional technologies in teaching and learning processes.
 The data was analyzed as per the objectives and the findings are reported and discussed below.